-- 27. Members of the public can contact PhonepayPlus directly to provide information about services for a number of reasons, including the receipt of PRS promotional material, the receipt of PRS charges, or where PRS has affected a relative or other phone user.
-Consumers may contact PhonepayPlus to make enquiries about such services, and therefore not every contact will provide evidence of a breach of the Code or lead to an investigation.
+- 27. Members of the public can contact the PSA directly to provide information about services for a number of reasons, including the receipt of PRS promotional material, the receipt of PRS charges, or where PRS has affected a relative or other phone user.
+Consumers may contact the PSA to make enquiries about such services, and therefore not every contact will provide evidence of a breach of the Code or lead to an investigation.
 However, each piece of information given by consumers, whether it forms part of a complaint or an enquiry, may be used by the Executive to understand the services operating in the market and their compliance with the Code. - 28.
-PhonepayPlus considers a complaint to equate to a negative report relating to a PRS indicating some discrepancy between consumer expectations and service delivery or operation.
+The PSA considers a complaint to equate to a negative report relating to a PRS indicating some discrepancy between consumer expectations and service delivery or operation.
 Complaints will be tested against information held relating to the service, including any registration data, monitoring evidence, or other consumer information. - 29.
 As part of the complaints procedure, consumers are usually given information about the Level 2 providers operating the service allowing them to take up the matter directly.
 If the consumer requires more information, we may need to send the consumer back to their Network operator to establish where the charges originated from. - 30.
 The Executive may also contact the service provider directly to seek information relating to consumers' engagement with the service if circumstances require it.
-Service providers therefore will often have the opportunity to investigate and rectify any underlying issue, including providing redress where appropriate, before PhonepayPlus determines that it needs to investigate further.
+Service providers therefore will often have the opportunity to investigate and rectify any underlying issue, including providing redress where appropriate, before the PSA determines that it needs to investigate further.
 Prior to any investigation, the usual allocation process will be followed (see Section 7 below). - 31.
-The Executive may in its discretion decide not to investigate a complaint if it has not been made to PhonepayPlus within a reasonable time.
-When considering what is reasonable, the Executive will take into account when a consumer could first have been reasonably expected to know of the matters giving rise to the complaint.
+The Executive may in its discretion decide not to investigate a complaint if it has not been made to the PSA within a reasonable time.
+When considering what is reasonable, the Executive will